nycrecords/vital-records-printing/README.md

     ```
     RH_USER=<Your RedHat Username> RH_PASS=<Your Redhat Password> \

     DVR_USER=<DVR Server Username> DVR_PASS=<DVR Server Password> vagrant provision
     ```

-    - If you do not want to set the `RH_` environment variables and you don't mind having your RedHat credentials stored in your `Vagrantfile`, you can add them on lines 4 and 5.
+    - If you do not want to set the `RH_` environment variables and you don't mind having your RedHat credentials stored in your `Vagrantfile`, you can add them on lines 4 - 7.

 4. Run `vagrant ssh` to connect to your development environment.